 Slow Coffee Festival Schedule

-Day 1 – Coffee Pros Meetup
+Day 1 – Brewing Sustainable Businesses

 This is the day for coffee industry folks.
 It’s all about networking and having in-depth discussions tailored to businesses attending the festival.